 Dr Chris Berg, a Senior Research Fellow at RMIT University Blockchain Innovation Hub, and his wife Dr Bronwyn Hinz, have a ‘pack and go’ approach to their work-related travel.
-Both in their thirties and at pivotal moments in their careers and family life, they both travel at least once a month, leaving their children, eight and five, at home in Melbourne with the other parent.
+Both in their thirties and at pivotal moments in their careers and family life, they both travel at least once a month, leaving their children, eight and five, at home in Melbourne, Australia with the other parent.
 Whoever is at home takes over the mental load, as well as physical load, of caring for the children.

 Chris and Bronwyn coordinate the logistics in their diaries.
 They’ve always used technology to stay in touch and communicate with their family multiple times a day.
 Due to the intimate nature of video conferencing apps, they’re able to engage meaningfully with their children, no matter where they are.
 “The children don’t feel deprived of their parental time,” says Chris.

 Kids with sporting commitments

 Samuel Thomas, a government employee, lives in Melbourne’s north but often has to travel to advise on policy issues for developing countries or to attend meetings in Canberra and around Australia.
 His two sons, now teenagers, have always had extensive sporting commitments that occupy almost every afternoon and evening during the school week.

 To make the load lighter for his wife, Angela, Samuel spends Sundays cooking and freezing meals for the ‘hard’ nights during the week when he knows he won’t be home to help.
 There is a freezer in their house which is dedicated to frozen meals.
 Samuel says, “I love cooking anyway and it’s one thing that I can do and have some positive impact when I can’t physically be here.
 There are not many things you can do while you’re away, to help.
 I don’t even question it.”